Mahasu Devta Temple: Unique aspects of temple

 The most unusual aspect of the temple is the two spherical rocks about one foot in diameter.
 The fun part is to lift these rocks on your shoulder and head and then throw them to the ground.
 It is believed that only a pious-hearted person can only lift up these rocks.

 The hanging of trophies on the temple wall is another unique aspect.
 Matches are played between teams of local gods.
 On winning, the trophy is awarded and hanged on the interior walls.

 On the premises one can notice numerous goats roaming.
 It is believed that whatever one wishes in this temple, Mahasu Devta fulfills it, provided that on the fulfillment one has to bring a certain number of goats to Mahasu Devta Temple.
 After prayers the goats are set free to roam on the premises.

-Legend of Chaturmukha Naga

-Mahasu Devta has to yield before another powerful deity: the Chaturmukha Devta of the Kotgarh-Khaneti area of the Satluj valley in the Simla district.
-It is said that Chaturmukha Devta happened to be the guest of the Mahasu Devta at Hanol while he was returning from pilgrimage of Kedarnath.
-The devil attendant of Mahasu Devta, Shirpal, harassed the deity and his attendant during the night and they had to spend a sleepless night at Hanol.
-The Chaturmukha Devta took exception to the misconduct of that attendant.
-He made his displeasure known to Mahasu Devta and caused a man with his bullock yoked to a plough ram into his temple.
-Mahasu Devta begged for mercy, but Chaturmukh Devta can only be calmed down after the offender was surrendered to him as a captive.
-Shirpal later earned the confidence of Chaturmukh Devta who made him his wazir.
-And Build a Special Temple for Shirpal near his Temple.
-Shirpal Temple is also in Bhali, Kotgarh where The Singha and Bhalaik Family Worship him.

 Pavasi Devata Temple

-Pavasi Devta is the second brother of Mahasu Devta.
+Pavasi Devta is the third brother of Mahasu Devta.
 The Pavasi Devta Temple is just across the River Tons on a hillock.
 The temple is about 2 km from Mahasu Devta Temple.
 A road from Mahasu Devta Temple goes one km downward toward the suspension bridge at the river.
 On crossing, one enters Thadiyar, a small village in Uttarkashi district.
 Then footpath goes up the hill about 1 km to reach Pavasi Devta Temple.